 Anxiety Disorder Facts and Statistics

 Anxiety disorders touch virtually every family.
-But those who experience their symptoms often suffer in silence, fearing that others will not understand their feelings or sympathize with their plight.
+But those who experience their anxiety disorder symptoms often suffer in silence, fearing that others will not understand their feelings or sympathize with their plight.

 The truth about anxiety disorders is revealed in the numbers: